 There is so much to be excited about when you find yourself ready to partner with an editor.

-You've worked hard on your story and you're so close to sharing it with the world, you're shaking.
+You've worked hard on your story and you're so close to sharing it with the world.

 On the tail end of that excitement tends to ride a few other feelings.
 Butterflies because someone new is going to be reading your work.
-A little anxious because you have to explain your novel to a complete stranger whose job it is to critically assess your work, and a little hesitant to hand over your project and money to someone else in the hope they can help you polish your work.
+A little anxious because you have to explain your novel to a complete stranger whose job it is to critically dissect and assess every word you wrote, and a little hesitant to hand over your project and money to someone else in the hope they can help you refine your novel for publishing.

-This sample edit has benefits for both you as the author and for the editor, which is why it's an important step in the overall process of hiring an editor.
+The process of the sample edit exchange has benefits for both you the author and the editor, which is why it's an important step in the overall process of hiring an editor.

-Keep in mind that every editor has their own process of things they do and questions they ask before requesting a sample of your project to edit, and they each may request varying sample sizes, this doesn't take away the importance of the sample edit and the benefits of getting more than one.
+Again, every editor has their own process of things they do and questions they ask before requesting a sample of your project to edit, and they each may request varying sample sizes, but this doesn't take away the importance of the sample edit and the benefits of getting more than one.

 An Introduction

 Outside of the initial contact you have with a potential editor, the sample edit is the first introduction to your work that will allow a potential editor to best assess if they are the right person for the job.
-By reading through your sample, an editor will be able to let you know if they are a good fit for the work and assess what type of editing your work appears to need, and in what order.
+By reading through your sample, a professional editor will be able to let you know if they are a good fit for the novel and assess what type of editing your novel appears to need, and in what order.

-This gentle introduction to your work allows the editor to make fully informed decisions.
+This gentle introduction to your work allows the editor to make fully informed decisions about a number of things they have to consider when beginning a sample edit:

 Is this within their scope of experience?